confluentinc/examples/multiregion/docs/multiregion.rst

 - Consumers can leverage data locality for reading |ak| data, which means better performance and lower cost
 - Ordering of |ak| messages is preserved across datacenters
 - Consumer offsets are preserved
-- In event of a disaster in a datacenter, new leaders are automatically elected in the other datacenter, and applications proceed without interruption.
-This achieves RTO=0 and RPO=0
+- In event of a disaster in a datacenter, new leaders are automatically elected in the other datacenter for the topics configured for synchronous replication, and applications proceed without interruption, achieving RTO=0 and RPO=0 for those topics.

 Concepts